 Beck Hickman, PA-C, AAHIVS received her degree in Physician Assistant studies from Marquette University in 2010 and is an accredited HIV specialist.
 Beck originally began research through the Multicenter AIDS Cohort Study at Howard Brown Health Center.
 Presently Beck is participating in research for clinical trials of new HIV medications and regimens.
 Beck has particular interest in transgender and gender non-conforming healthcare and hopes to see research in this field expand.

 Kristin Keglovitz-Baker, PA-C, AAHIVS joined Howard Brown in 2005 as a Physician Assistant, became Director of Clinical Operations in 2010, and has most recently taken on the role of Associate Medical Director.
-Her medical practice focus includes LGBT care, women’s health, HIV medicine, health promotion and interdisciplinary medical care for populations at risk.
+Her medical practice focus includes LGBTQ care, women’s health, HIV medicine, health promotion and interdisciplinary medical care for populations at risk.
 Kristin has been the driving force behind numerous projects at HBHC including Alternative Insemination, Primary Care Opt Out HIV testing, rapid Hepatitis C testing, and the expansion of service lines to include areas such as pediatrics.
 As part of an interdisciplinary team, Kristin provides medical care to a diverse population of patients.
 A Physician Assistant with a Master’s in Biochemistry and who is an accredited HIV specialist, Kristin graduated from Marquette University in 2002.
 In 2010, she completed a fellowship at Kansas University in Community Health Center leadership and development.
 She has been the investigator and sub investigator on a number of clinical research trials, serves as IRB chair, and manages numerous grants as program director.
 Kristin is passionate about community health and improving health outcomes in communities of need.

 Alicia Matthews, PhD is a clinical psychologist and Associate Professor in the Department of Public Health, Mental Health, and Administrative Nursing at the University of Illinois at Chicago.
-Her primary research interests are in cancer prevention and control, psychosocial adjustment to illness, and identifying sociocultural predictors of mental and physical health outcomes in African American and other underserved populations.
-She has conducted funded research studies examining information seeking and treatment decision-making among newly diagnosed African American cancer patients; factors associated with breast cancer quality of life in lesbian women; prevalence and predictors of anxiety among breast cancer survivors, and evaluation of a targeted breast and cervical cancer education program for African American lesbian and bisexual women.
-At Howard Brown, Dr. Matthews is expanding her work to include cancer screening for lesbians and gay men.
+Alicia's primary research interests are in cancer prevention and control, psychosocial adjustment to illness, and identifying sociocultural predictors of mental and physical health outcomes in African American and other underserved populations.
+Alicia has conducted funded research studies examining information seeking and treatment decision-making among newly diagnosed African American cancer patients; factors associated with breast cancer quality of life in lesbian women; prevalence and predictors of anxiety among breast cancer survivors, and evaluation of a targeted breast and cervical cancer education program for African American lesbian and bisexual women.
+At Howard Brown Health Center, Dr. Matthews is expanding her work to include cancer screening for lesbians and gay men.

 John Stryker, NP started in HIV research in 2000 at the AIDS Office, San Francisco Department of Public Health working as a research assistant.
 As a medical provider, John has worked on numerous HIV medication studies here at Howard Brown.
 He is the Primary Investigator of a SPNS (Special Project of National Significance) grant looking at different models of HIV/ Hepatitis C co-infection treatment.
 His interests have expanded to include research into depression and chronic disease, transgender health, and STIs – specifically syphilis.